 Make sure that they are in a secure spot so if anything happens while riding, there will always be hands ready for safety and readiness at all times.

-Riding an electric scooter might seem like a daunting task for the first time, but it’s actually quite simple.
+How to ride electric scooter might seem like a daunting task for the first time, but it’s actually quite simple.
 You need to follow these 10 easy steps, and you’ll be riding in no time!